mazimpakar/Quotes/README.md

 ## Licence

--This software mazimpakar/Quotes is licensed under the MIT License
+This software mazimpakar/Quotes is licensed under the MIT License